Portraits of presidents of the United States: Herbert Hoover

 President Herbert Hoover's official portrait was completed 23 years after he left office.
 The first official portrait was painted by John Christen Johansen in 1941.
 Hoover, however, later commissioned a second portrait that was completed in 1956 by Elmer Wesley Greene.
 At Hoover's request, this painting replaced the original, and currently stands as the official White House portrait.
 The Johansen painting now resides at the Herbert Hoover Presidential Library and Museum in West Branch, Iowa.

 John F. Kennedy

 President John F. Kennedy's official portrait was painted posthumously by Aaron Shikler at the request of Jacqueline Kennedy in 1970.
 It is generally analyzed as a character study.
 Unlike most presidential portraits, Kennedy's depicts the president as pensive, with eyes downcast and arms folded.
 According to Shikler, Jackie's only stipulation was for him to create an image different from "the way everybody else makes him look, with the bags under his eyes and that penetrating gaze.
 I'm tired of that image."
 Shikler drew a few sketches based on photographs, one of which was inspired by Ted Kennedy's somber pose at his brother's (John F. Kennedy) grave, his arms crossed and his head bowed.
 Jackie chose that sketch as the final pose.
 Shikler also painted the official White House portraits of First Lady Jacqueline Kennedy and the Kennedy children.

+Ronald Reagan

+There have been two official White House portraits of President Ronald Reagan.
+The first portrait of Ronald Reagan was painted by Aaron Shikler in 1989 but was rejected as being an insufficient likeness and put into storage in 1991.
+A second portrait, painted by Everett Raymond Kinstler in 1991, was deemed more successful and presently hangs in the White House.

+George H. W. Bush

+President George H. W. Bush and First Lady Barbara Bush were painted by the American portrait artist Herbert Abrams in 1994.
+Chas Fagan was later commissioned to paint the second official portrait of Barbara Bush as she did not like the first portrait completed by Abrams.